Curvy points, the perimeter, and the complexity of convex toric domains: Domains with no staircases

 \section{Domains with no staircases}

 We now discuss conditions on $\Om$ that imply that $X_\Om$ has no staircase.
-Since the accumulation point $z_\infty$ of any staircase is $\ge 1$ and satisfies the condition $z_\infty + \frac 1{z_\infty} = \frac{\Per^2}{\Vol} - 2$, one obvious necessary condition is that $\frac{\Per^2}{\Vol} \ge 4$, or equivalently $\Per \ge 2\sqrt{\Vol}$.
-Thus no domain $\Om$ that is disjoint from the axes and has smooth boundary can support a staircase.
-Our first main result is that even if only a small part of $\p \Om$ is smooth, $X_\Om$ has no staircase.
-In fact we prove something stronger: namely such a domain does not support infinitely many obstructive classes with different centers.\footnote {Our argument does not rule out the possibility that there are infinitely many obstructive classes with the same center, though this seems very unlikely.}
+Since the accumulation point $z_\infty$ of any staircase is $\ge 1$ and satisfies the condition $z_\infty + \frac 1{z_\infty} = \frac{\Per^2}{\Vol} - 2$, one obvious necessary condition for the existence of a staircase is that $\frac{\Per^2}{\Vol} \ge 4$, or equivalently $\Per \ge 2\sqrt{\Vol}$.
+Thus no domain $\Om$ that is disjoint from the axes and has smooth boundary of positive curvature can support a staircase.
+Our first main result is that even if only a small part of $\p \Om$ has positive curvature, $X_\Om$ has no staircase.
+In fact we prove something stronger: namely such a domain does not support infinitely many obstructive classes with different centers.\footnote {Our argument does not rule out the possibility that there are infinitely many different obstructive classes with the same center, though this seems very unlikely.}

-We then describe a few cases in which we can rule out the existence of a staircase by showing, using properties of the Gromov width, that the the accumulation point is obstructed.
+We then describe a few cases in which we can rule out the existence of a staircase by showing, using properties of the Gromov width, that the accumulation point is obstructed.
 Finally we note that the general question of which domains have staircases seems to be very subtle.
-As we point out in Corollary~\ref{cor:ellip}, it follows easily from the accumulation point theorem that no irrational ellipsoid $E(1,a)$ has a staircase.
+As we pointed out in Corollary~\ref{cor:ellip}, it follows easily from the accumulation point theorem that no irrational ellipsoid $E(1,a)$ has a staircase.
 Nevertheless, we show in Proposition~\ref{prop:obs} that such an ellipsoid always has infinitely many obstructive classes --- these just happen to be overshadowed and so not visible in the capacity function.